Title: Georgia Organizer

 - Immigration and Racial Justice

 We are currently seeking a Georgia Organizer.
-The Organizer will build relationships with local organizations as well as facilitate mobilization campaigns, trainings, and other outreach centered on building power for those who identify as AAPI women and girls in the Georgia area.
+The Organizer will build relationships with local organizations as well as facilitate mobilization campaigns, training, and other outreach centered on building power for those who identify as AAPI women and girls in the Georgia area.

 Reporting to the Georgia Director, the Organizer will ensure NAPAWF’s unique intersectional perspective is brought to the forefront of reproductive justice work in the Georgia area.